 when two different versions of a credible looking video are shown on TV, it’s going to be a lot

 harder to tell the innocent and guilty apart.

+Split your paper into paragraphs, also propose a research topic at the end.
+It also needs to be ~4 pages

+Outline:

+P1 was drawing

+P2 should be split into 2 paragraphs.
+1 with technologies you think are cool and another with your experiences with other subjects (math, chem)